OnBlockIO/evm-trading-contracts/src/royalties/readme.md

 Also, these contracts should be ERC-165 compliant.

 We do not use other libraries here to support ERC-165 because different projects can use different libraries (for example, @openzeppelin/contracts or @openzeppelin/contracts-upgradeable)

-You can check reference implementations for these interfaces in impl folder